 E. Group Rosters – Each Group is expected to remit Group rosters to the ASRC as outlined in Appendix B: Group Rosters.

 IV.
-ASRC Membership Administration Policies
+ASRC Membership Administrative Policies

 A. Policies for Members -- Upon becoming a member of the ASRC, an individual commits to the following expectations:

-1. Abide by ASRC operational constraints and regulations as defined in Article II of the ASRC Bylaws, ASRC Operations Manual, ASRC Training Standards and this ASRC Administration Manual;
+1. Abide by ASRC operational constraints and regulations as defined in Article II of the ASRC Bylaws, ASRC Operations Manual, ASRC Training Standards and this ASRC Administrative Manual;

 2. Abide by local administrative constraints and regulations as defined by the individual's Group procedures and policies;

-3. Submit to a background check, as requested;
+3. Submit to a background check, as requested.
+[The ASRC recommends a standard background investigation level of Criminal Justice Information System (CJIS) or Federal Bureau of Investigation (FBI)];

-4. Undergo a periodic medical exam to ensure that the member is in reasonable health to respond to missions, as requested;

-5. Sign a standard of conduct form which outlines the standards of conduct expected of an ASRC member, as requested.

-6. Membership in the ASRC does not provide any special immunity from any local, state, or federal laws.
+4. Membership in the ASRC does not provide any special immunity from any local, state, or federal laws.